ashlink11/llvm-project/ash-notes/plan.md

     - native
     - github clone
     - homebrew install
-    - does CMake install it? (i.e. from where?)
+    - does CMake generate it? (i.e. from where?)
 18. figure out CMake so I can start running LLVM projects (some done; todo)
   - what is my CMake config? which is compatible/current?
     - VSCode extension auto-opens